jvalentine1/friend-finder/README.md

 }
 ```

+#### Validation

  There is also validation on Friend Finder.
-If the user has not filled out all required fields than the will be notified of an incomplete submission.
+If the user has not filled out all required fields than they will be notified of an incomplete submission.

  ![validation gif](https://github.com/jvalentine1/friend-finder/blob/master/app/images/ff-validation-gif.gif)

+ #### Storing A New User

  Friend Finder will also store the user's newly added information in the friends JSON object for the remainder of the session.